weizheng1910/projApp/README.md

 * Using callback functions and creating modules to organise and orchestrate code
 * Performing SQL Queries which involves multiple INNER JOIN
 * Conditional Rendering, using React.js
-* Using Express.js as the web framework for this application
+* Using Express.js as the web framework, using npm packages (Moment.js) to support my application

-I am confident in displaying

 ### Things which I can improve on: